Firestorm980/window-throttle/README.md

 ## Changelog

+####1.3.1
+- Fixed an issue with 'classList' and IE9.
+IE9 doesn't support that and it's methods, so implemented a fallback.

 ####1.3
 - Removed legacy polling in favor of always using requestAnimationFrame with a fallback.
 - Added debouncing as an option.
 Only fires an event at the end of interaction vs multiple events during.